Intersection Safety Camera program

-Some of the ISCs are being upgraded to identify and ticket the fastest drivers.
-Thirty-five of the existing cameras will be activated to enforce drivers travelling at unsafe speeds at these intersections on a red, yellow or green light.
+Some of the ISCs are upgraded to identify and ticket the fastest drivers.
+Thirty-five of the existing cameras are activated to enforce drivers travelling at unsafe speeds at these intersections on a red, yellow or green light.

 ISC violation ticket

 A ticket is issued only if there is clear evidence the vehicle ran a red light or entered an intersection well over the posted limit - on a red, yellow or green light.
 If you've received a ticket for running a red light or speeding through an intersection,